simonevaccari/cwl-eoap/docs/best-practice/package.md

 **Requirement 11** req/app-pck/metadata

-The Application Package CWL Workclass classes SHALL include additional metadata as defined in the Table 1 of the _OGC Best Practice for Earth Observation Application Package_
+The Application Package CWL `Workflow` class classes SHALL include additional metadata as defined in the Table 1 of the _OGC Best Practice for Earth Observation Application Package_

 **Recommendation 1** rec/app-pck/fan-out

-For applications with the fan-out design pattern, the Application Package CWL Workclass class MUST include the "ScatterFeatureRequirement" class in the "requirements" section and include the "scatterMethod" in the corresponding input of the step.
+For applications with the fan-out design pattern, the Application Package CWL Workclass class MUST include the `ScatterFeatureRequirement` class in the `requirements` section and include the `scatterMethod` in the corresponding input of the step.